HomeSocial MediaCauses, Symptoms, and Treatment For Facebook Addiction

 When you get instant likes and comments after sharing a post, it triggers a dopamine response in your brain.
 Or why else would you feel the need to share with everyone what you had for lunch?

-The fear of missing out on important updates and aligning with everyone’s views around is social validation.
-It is when you feel the need for people to support you by liking and commenting on everything you share.
+The fear of missing out on essential updates and aligning with everyone’s views is social validation.
+It is when you need people to support you by liking and commenting on everything you share.

 And when that doesn’t happen, you fall into a spiral of negative thoughts and emotions.

-When you start using Facebook excessively, and as a coping mechanism (the first two points), your need for social validation amplifies.
-When you start depending on the people around you, make you feel good about having a meal or taking a vacation, you’re probably slipping into an addiction.
+Your need for social validation amplifies when you start using Facebook excessively and as a coping mechanism (the first two points).
+When you start depending on the people around you to make you feel good about having a meal or taking a vacation, you’re probably slipping into an addiction.

 How To Stop Facebook Addiction?